AdobeDocs/experience-manager-cloud-service.pt-BR/help/implementing/cloud-manager/release-notes/current.md

 ---
-title: Notas de versão do Cloud Manager 2023.9.0 no Adobe Experience Manager as a Cloud Service
+title: Notas de versão do Cloud Manager 2023.8.0 no Adobe Experience Manager as a Cloud Service
-description: Estas são as notas de versão do Cloud Manager 2023.9.0 no AEM as a Cloud Service.
+description: Estas são as notas de versão do Cloud Manager 2023.8.0 no AEM as a Cloud Service.
 feature: Release Information
+exl-id: 9c73d7ab-c2c2-4803-a07b-e9054220c6b2
-source-git-commit: dd52aef2f88cf64e8d9a32b1c8cafe4fcfbcb812
+source-git-commit: 3eee8a88b9945bb16be992d7157f9f7f3e816246
 workflow-type: tm+mt
-source-wordcount: '409'
+source-wordcount: '540'
-ht-degree: 24%
+ht-degree: 37%

 ---

-# Notas de versão do Cloud Manager 2023.9.0 no Adobe Experience Manager as a Cloud Service {#release-notes}
+# Notas de versão do Cloud Manager 2023.8.0 no Adobe Experience Manager as a Cloud Service {#release-notes}

-Esta página documenta as notas de versão do Cloud Manager 2023.9.0 no AEM as a Cloud Service.
+Esta página documenta as notas de versão do Cloud Manager 2023.8.0 no AEM as a Cloud Service.

 >[!NOTE]
 >